sllam/comingle/README.md

 to get you started Comingling.
 Here's a summary of what it contains:

    - comingle_code_generator: the source codes of the compiler
-   - comingle_runtime: .jar libraries of the Comingle runtime
+   - comingle_runtime: .jar libraries and source codes of the Comingle runtime
    - examples: basic examples of Comingle programs
    - android_apps: small repository of android programs (eclipse project + .apk), orchestrated by Comingle.
    - papers: a repository of CoMingle research papers and technical reports